 163 unique genres.

-he team that maintain the collection on github provides out of the box several subsets of the data, accordingly to project scopes.
+The team that maintain the collection on github provides out of the box several subsets of the data, accordingly to project scopes.
 The next are the available sub collections:

 Small – contains 8000 tracks of 30 seconds and 8 genres.
 Size is 7.2GB.